brandonbrown/amazon/README.md

 # amazon
-Ecommerce platform build using NodeJS, Express, and Angular
+Ecommerce platform using NodeJS, Express, and Angular